-Looking for car accident attorneys and auto accident lawyers in Spokane?
+Looking for car accident attorneys and auto accident lawyers in Spokane, Washington?
 Our Spokane car accident lawyers at Parke Gordon Law Firm have years of experience representing car crash clients in Spokane and obtaining impressive money settlements quickly.
-Call an experienced auto accident attorney at our Spokane law office today for a free case review.
+Speak to an experienced auto accident attorney at our Spokane law office today during a free case review.
 This is your opportunity to discuss your case with an experienced, trusted and knowledgeable attorney for free.
 Call (509) 482-7274 now to get started on your car accident case.

 What to Do After a Car Accident to Help Your Personal Injury Case

 After a car crash, call 911 immediately so that a law enforcement officer can conduct an investigation of the accident and document that the other driver was negligent.
 The police officer will take statements and usually issues a traffic citation to the driver responsible for causing the crash.
 Without the police officer’s report, the other driver might lie and make it difficult to obtain a settlement.
 If the police officer wrongly finds you at fault, we can still help.
 The car accident attorneys and auto accident lawyers of Parke Gordon have helped numerous clients fight tickets and obtain settlements when an investigating officer makes a mistake as to who was at fault for causing a car crash.

 The next step is to get your injuries checked out.
 This is not the time to be tough and hold back.
 You need to document the areas of your body that are in pain by getting checked at the emergency room or an urgent care center.
 By obtaining a medical diagnosis you will get medical records which could be helpful to your case.
 After you have had a medical evaluation, you should call a Spokane lawyer.
 There is no up-front cost to hire an automobile accident lawyer at Parke Gordon Law Firm in Spokane.
 The car accident attorney will get paid when the case settles.